Cornwall’s day is 5th March, the feast day of the land’s patron saint, Saint Piran,

 a long established tradition.
 Supposedly of Irish origin and sometimes identified as the Irish Saint Ciarán of Saigir who founded the monastery at Seir-Kieran in County Offaly, the saint is associated with a number of legends and stories.
 It is said that he was rolled over the edge of an Irish cliff whilst tied to a mill stone; plummeting to a stormy sea, which calmed upon his entry into the water, he floated safely away to land on the beach at Perranzabuloe

-where acquired his first disciples, a badger , , a fox and a bear !
+where he acquired his first disciples, a badger

 In Cornwall he became a hermit, impressing all with his sanctity and austerity and drawing many converts.
 In time he founded the Abbey of Lanpiran,